Generalization Bounds of Nonconvex-(Strongly)-Concave Stochastic Minimax Optimization: Introduction

+In this paper, we initiate a systematic study on the generalization bounds (see Table \ref{table:summary_results}) for nonconvex stochastic minimax problems from both \textit{uniform convergence} and \textit{stability argument} perspectives.
+Our contributions are two-fold:

-\begin{itemize}[leftmargin = 2em] \item We establish the first uniform convergence results between the population and the empirical nonconvex minimax optimization in NC-SC and NC-C settings, measured by the gradients of primal functions (or its Moreau envelope).
-It provides an algorithm-agnostic generalization bound for any algorithms that solve the empirical minimax problem.
-Specifically, the sample complexities to achieve an $\eps$-uniform convergence and an $\eps$-generalization error are $\tilde{\mathcal{O}}\autopar{d\kappa^2\epsilon^{-2}}$ and $\tilde{\mathcal{O}}\autopar{d\epsilon^{-4}}$ for the NC-SC and NC-C settings, respectively. \item Combined with algorithms for nonconvex finite-sum minimax optimization, the generalization results further imply gradient complexities for solving NC-SC and NC-C stochastic minimax problems, respectively.
-See Table \ref{table:conjecture_gen_to_stoc} for a summary.
-In terms of dependence on the accuracy $\eps$ and the condition number $\kappa$, the achieved sample complexities significantly improve over the sample complexities of SOTA SGD-type algorithms in literature \citep{luo2020stochastic,yang2022faster,rafique2021weakly,lin2020gradient,boct2020alternating}; and the achieved gradient complexities match with existing SOTA results.
-The dependence on the dimension $d$ may be avoided if one directly analyzes SGD-type algorithms as shown in literature on stochastic optimization~\citep{kleywegt2002sample,nemirovski2009robust,davis2022graphical, hu2020sample}, and evidenced for both NC-SC and NC-C minimax problems in our paper. \end{itemize}
+\begin{itemize}[leftmargin = 2em] \item We establish the first uniform convergence results between the population and the empirical nonconvex minimax optimization in NC-SC and NC-C settings, measured by stationarity.
+Our results provide an \textit{algorithm-agnostic} generalization bound for any algorithms that solve empirical nonconvex minimax problems.
+Specifically, the sample complexities to achieve an $\eps$-uniform convergence or an $\eps$-generalization error are $\tilde{\mathcal{O}}\autopar{d\kappa^2\epsilon^{-2}}$ and $\tilde{\mathcal{O}}\autopar{d\epsilon^{-4}}$ for the NC-SC and NC-C settings, respectively. \item From the stability argument perspective, we first introduce a novel stability measurement based on stationarity; then, we establish the connection between the stability and the generalization error of an algorithm in both NC-SC and NC-C settings.
+We further provide the \textit{algorithm-dependent} generalization error measured by the stationarity for the classical SGDA algorithm and sampling-determined algorithms utilizing their stability. \end{itemize}